patcg-individual-drafts/private-aggregation-api/README.md

 processed by the aggregation service.
 During processing, this service will add noise and impose limits on how many queries can be performed.

-This API introduces a `sendHistogramReport()` function; see [examples](#examples) below.
-This call constructs an aggregatable report, which contains an encrypted payload for later computation via the aggregation service.
+This API introduces a `contributeToHistogram()` function; see [examples](#examples) below.
+This call registers a histogram contribution for reporting.
+Later, the browser constructs an aggregatable report, which contains an encrypted payload with the specified contribution(s) for later computation via the aggregation service.
 The API queues the constructed report to be sent to the reporting endpoint of the script's origin (in other words, the reporting origin) after a delay.
 The report format and endpoint paths are detailed [below](#reports).